zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

 ::: warning

-If bridge contract does not have any token, it can not release them.
-Therefore, make sure that bridge has some tokens to release.
+If bridge contract does not have enough tokens, it can not release them.
+Therefore, make sure that bridge is sufficiently funded to release intended amount.
 This was not a concern for lock-mint mechanism because it could always mint.

 :::